andrewt0301/hse-acos-course/docs/part2os/10_Permissions/lecture.md

      794688 -rw-rw-r-- 1 acos acos 10 июн  3 01:01 acosfile
      acos@acos-vm:~/Lab_10/files$
      ```
-   * switch to `myuser`, create a file, and see its ownership:
+   * switch to `myuser`, create a file, and see its ownership and permissions:
      ```
      acos@acos-vm:~/Lab_10/files$ su myuser
      Password: